Chapter Eight: Avalon

 “Piloting his flying machine,” he said, bringing his chin to rest pensively on his knuckles, “was the only objective assigned to you?”

-A sour laugh escaped me.
+A dry chuckle escaped me.

 “No, it was more than a flight test.
 One purpose, clearly, was to intimidate Chaos.
 The real mission, though, was for me to check in with Bleys, and then arrange for a one-on-one with Swayvill.”

 “A meeting with the High King of Chaos?
 To what end?”

 “I never did get the chance to find out.
 My top priority, though, would have been to learn whatever he might be able to tell me regarding the disappearances of Merlin and Martin.”

 “And Bleys?”
 Benedict asked, getting up to fetch a poker.
 “Had he nothing to say to you?”